cmarkymark/portfolio-marks/src/assets/markdown/research/CV.md

 ## Conference Procedings

+**Marks, C.**, Abramovitz, D., Donnelly, C., Martin, N., Strathdee, S., Borquez, A., [Predicting County-Level Synthetic Opioid Overdose Mortality Rates: Comparing Traditional Statistical and Machine Learning Modeling Approaches](https://charliemarks.com/Publications/Conference%20Proceedings/Final_ISSDP_Abstract.pdf).
+Submitted to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico

 Carrasco-Escobar G, **Marks C**, Carrasco-Hernandez R, Abramovitz D, Donnelly C, Borquez A., Ascertaining the relative contribution of spatio-temporal effects to the synthetic opioid overdose epidemic in the United States.
-For Submission to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico
+Submitted to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico

 **Marks, C**, Johnson, D., Carrasco, G., Carrasco-Hernandez, R., Ciccarone, D., Strathdee, S., Smith, D., Borquez, A., Methodological approaches for the prediction or early detection of drug-use associated public-health outbreaks in the United States: a narrative review.
-For Submission to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico
+Submitted to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico

 Gicquelais, R., Werb, D., **Marks, C.**, Ziegler, C., Mehta, S., Genberg, B., Schiem, A., [A Systematic Review of Prevalence and Correlates of Providing and Receiving Assistance with the Transition to Injecting Drugs](https://charliemarks.com/Publications/Conference%20Proceedings/Gicquelais%20ISSDP.pdf).
 Submitted to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico